Death of Eliza and Henrietta Huszti

-Eliza Huszti and Henrietta Huszti (born 1992 or 1993 – c.
+Eliza Huszti and Henrietta Huszti (born 1992 – c.
 7 January 2025) were 32-year-old Hungarian sisters who disappeared in Aberdeen in the north east of Scotland on 7 January 2025.
 CCTV showed the sisters near the Queen Victoria Bridge in the early hours of 7 January, and their bodies were recovered from the River Dee nearby on 31 January.

 Personal background

 Eliza and Henrietta Huszti were two sisters from a set of triplets.
 They were born in Hungary, but moved to Aberdeen, Scotland, around 2015.
 They lived in a flat in the city centre and were saving money to buy their own home.
 The sisters were described as "cautious women" by their brother József, and were said to have no financial difficulties.
 They were not known for going out and preferred to stay at home.